ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 ![Evo 2 Training Tokens](/evo2/tokens_consumed_training.png)

+Now that you have a basic understanding of the training data and architecture of Evo 2, let's dive into how to use Evo 2 to generate novel genomic sequences!

 # Sequence Generation with Evo 2

-Evo 2 is fully auto-regressive, enabling sampling of “naturally-occurring” genomic sequences from an initial nucleotide sequence.
-In this section, I’ll cover how to use Evo 2 to perform zero-shot prediction of a genome based on an input, and iterated search towards a genome that satisfies an external heuristic.
+Evo 2 can generate new DNA sequences by starting from a short input sequence and predicting what comes next, one step at a time.
+In this section, I’ll show you how to use Evo 2 to either continue a DNA sequence with no extra guidance, or to search for a sequence that meets a specific goal.

 ## Zero-Shot Novel Genomic Sequences